 Under the baton of Christian Vásquez the orchestra will play three more American classics: An American in Paris George Gershwin; The Unanswered Question Charles Ives and Aron Copland’s Suite from his famed ballet Billy the Kid.

 From 14.15-14.45 I’ll introduce the concert in the Main Hall of TivoliVredenburg.
 The concert starts at 15.00 hrs.

 A huge crowd turned up, and my introduction was received with great enthusiasm.
 Also the concert was a great success, thanks to the lively interpretation of Gelders Orkest and immaculate performance of Liza Ferschtman.

-The South-African pianist Christian Bezuidenhout will play Carl Philipp Emanuel Bach’s Piano Concerto in d, Wq.
+The South-African pianist Kristian Bezuidenhout will play Carl Philipp Emanuel Bach’s Piano Concerto in d, Wq.
 17 and Mozart’s Piano Concerto nr.
 24 in c, KV 491 in the Main Hall of Concertgebouw Amsterdam.

 Bezuidenhout will conduct the Royal Concertgebouw Orchestra from behind his piano.
 On the programme there’s also Mozart’s Symphony nr.
 29 in A, KV 201.